The Green Wiki and the rise of free media

 However, I’m not hyperlinking to the Green Wiki for two reasons:

-1. It’s on the AMP network, and
+1. It’s on the corporate network, and

 2. Everyone knows what a wiki looks like.
 (If you don’t, look up Wikipedia or Wetpaint.)